mkalam-alami/jsx-pistols/README.md

 # JSX Pistols

-TypeScript and JSX as web templates, for NodeJS.
+JSX as web templates, tweaked for fast development.
+For TypeScript and NodeJS.

+* Hot reload in development mode
+* Native NodeJS require() in production mode
-* Freely import arbitrary sources & typings from your templates
+* Freely import arbitrary sources & typings in your templates
 * Express support
-* Template caching
-* Hot reload in development mode
 * Asynchronous rendering

-Under the hood, this is just a thin wrapper for [preact-render-to-string](https://www.npmjs.com/package/preact-render-to-string) and [Babel](https://babeljs.io/).
+Under the hood, this is just a thin wrapper for [preact-render-to-string](https://www.npmjs.com/package/preact-render-to-string), using [Babel](https://babeljs.io/) for live transpiling during development.

 ## Table of Contents